A Guide to Using Light Therapy for Psoriasis

 “When ultraviolet light hits skin, it does all kinds of things,” says Steven Feldman, MD, PhD, a professor of dermatology at the Wake Forest University School of Medicine in Winston-Salem, N.C.
 Ultraviolet light kills the immune cells in the skin that contribute to psoriasis, and research suggests that UV light may also disrupt the faulty signals between immune cells and skin cells that lead to psoriasis lesions.

 With relatively few side effects, phototherapy is an effectiveyet underusedtreatment, experts say.
-“Phototherapy is a great treatment to start with,” recommends Kathy Kavlick, RN, community outreach nurse for the Murdough Family Center for Psoriasis in Cleveland.
+“Phototherapy is a great treatment to start with,” says Kathy Kavlick, RN, community outreach nurse for the Murdough Family Center for Psoriasis in Cleveland.
 “Some people get really good results from it.”

 Types of phototherapy